ARL Football Success Rankings

 In 1906 a man named Jose Alvalade and others ended their membership of the Campo Grande Football Club due to a disagreement over whether the club should focus on sports …or hosting picnics.
 Three months later, with the financial backing of his grandfather, the Viscount of Alvalade, he founded Sporting, declaring he wanted Sporting to be “…a great club, as great as the greatest in Europe.”

 To this end he built Portugal’s most advanced football ground and the club won its first Portuguese Cup in 1923.
-‘The Lions’ really came of age with a spectacular period from 1940-1954 when they went on a barnstorming run, winning nine Premier League titles and five Portuguese Cups and spearheaded by a quintet of forwards dubbed the ‘5 Violins‘.
-In 1964 Sporting grabbed its first European trophy, the UEFA Cup Winners’ Cup.
+‘The Lions’ really came of age with a spectacular period from 1940-1954 when they went on a barnstorming run, winning nine league championships and five Portuguese Cups and spearheaded by a quintet of forwards dubbed the 5 Violins.
+In 1964 Sporting grabbed their first European trophy, the UEFA Cup Winners’ Cup.

 2. FC Porto